 - After adding a new restore point to the backup chain, Veeam Backup & Replication checks the retention policy for the job.
 If Veeam Backup & Replication detects an outdated restore point, it transforms the backup chain to make room for the most recent restore point.
 For more information, see Forever Forward Incremental Backup Retention Policy.

 To use the forever forward incremental backup method, you must select the following options in the backup job settings:

 - Select the Incremental backup mode.

-- Do not enable synthetic full backups and/or active full backups.
-If you enable synthetic and/or active full backups, Veeam Backup & Replication will produce a forward incremental backup chain.
+- Do not enable synthetic full backups and active full backups.
+If you enable synthetic and active full backups, Veeam Backup & Replication will produce a forward incremental backup chain.